-6.2 Are there any proposals for reform of the merger control regime in Mexico?
+6.2 Are there any proposals for reform of the merger control regime in your jurisdiction?

-The reform of the merger control regime in Mexico was approved by the National Congress on July 7, 2014, with several reforms and extensions to various provisions of the Law.
+The reform of the merger control regime in Mexico was approved by the National Congress on 7 July 2014, with several reforms and extensions to various provisions of the Law.